 APA One of the leading scientific and professional psychological organizations, the American Psychological Association has over one hundred thousand members, including clinicians, students, consultants, researchers, and educators.
 By attempting to improve the qualifications of psychologists everywhere, the American Psychological Association strives to improve the quality of mental health care in the United States.

-Asheville Academy for Girls, a Camp For Troubled Girls helps Michigan girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Michigan girls struggling with issues similar to those below:

 – Poor School Performance